 Have you heard about the Almond Cow?
 You may have seen me talk about it a time or two if you follow me on Instagram.
-Plus, I have another recipe on my website with a “how-to” for making hazelnut milk with this machine.
+Plus, I have another recipe on my website with a "how-to" for making Almond Cow hazelnut milk.

 Anyway, this plant based milk machine is truly amazing!
-I’ve seen so many great reviews of the Almond Cow and I can tell you this – it really is a great kitchen product to have.
+I've seen so many great reviews of the Almond Cow and I can tell you this - it really is an excellent kitchen product.